RH (NYSE:RH) Releases Q2 2021 Earnings Guidance

-RH (NYSE:RH) updated its second quarter 2021 earnings guidance on Wednesday.
+RH (NYSE:RH) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $957.53 million-971.72 million, compared to the consensus revenue estimate of $902.47 million.

-Several research firms recently weighed in on RH.
-Gordon Haskett raised RH from a hold rating to an accumulate rating and upped their price target for the company from $550.00 to $750.00 in a research report on Thursday, June 10th.
-Telsey Advisory Group upped their target price on RH from $600.00 to $675.00 and gave the company an outperform rating in a report on Monday, June 7th.
-Robert W. Baird raised their price target on shares of RH from $510.00 to $650.00 and gave the stock a neutral rating in a report on Thursday, June 10th.
-Loop Capital boosted their price objective on shares of RH from $600.00 to $800.00 and gave the company a buy rating in a research report on Monday, May 10th.
+A number of equities research analysts recently commented on RH shares.
+Telsey Advisory Group upped their target price on RH from $600.00 to $675.00 and gave the company an outperform rating in a research report on Monday, June 7th.
+Wells Fargo & Company increased their price objective on shares of RH from $700.00 to $725.00 and gave the stock an overweight rating in a research note on Thursday, June 10th.
+Gordon Haskett upgraded shares of RH from a hold rating to an accumulate rating and boosted their target price for the company from $550.00 to $750.00 in a research report on Thursday, June 10th.
+Loop Capital increased their price target on RH from $600.00 to $800.00 and gave the stock a buy rating in a research report on Monday, May 10th.
 They noted that the move was a valuation call.
-Finally, Jefferies Financial Group upgraded shares of RH from an underperform rating to a hold rating and increased their target price for the stock from $335.00 to $500.00 in a research report on Friday, March 26th.
-Seven equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-RH presently has an average rating of Buy and an average target price of $670.31.
+Finally, Zacks Investment Research cut RH from a buy rating to a hold rating and set a $660.00 price objective for the company. in a report on Wednesday, May 19th.
+Seven equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+The company presently has an average rating of Buy and an average target price of $670.31.

 RH, together with its subsidiaries, operates as a retailer in the home furnishings.
 It offers products in various categories, including furniture, lighting, textiles, bathware, dÃ©cor, outdoor and garden, and child and teen furnishings.
 The company provides its products through its retail galleries; and Source Books, a series of catalogs, as well as online through rh.com, rhbabyandchild.com, rhteen.com, and rhmodern.com, as well as waterworks.com.